qutip/qutip-tutorials/tutorials-v5/quantum-circuits/v5_paper-qip2.md

 ### Noisy Hardware

-We can load our quantum circuit into a hardware backed to simulate the execution on various types of hardware.
+We can load our quantum circuit into a hardware backend to simulate the execution on various types of hardware.
 In our case, we are interested in a superconducting circuit:

 ```python